frame-lang/frame-docs/advanced_frame/persistence.rst

         // Restore system using static operation
         ds = #DurableSystem.unmarshal(data)

-The ds variable now references the **#DurableSystem** instance in the state it was persisted.
+The **ds** variable now references the **#DurableSystem** instance in the state it was persisted.

 Persistence Demo
 ----------------

-Let's create a persitable system that tracks how many times its been saved and restored.
+Let's create a persistable system that tracks how many times its been saved and restored.
 Our **#PersistDemo** system has a single state **$Started** which has a state variable **revived_count** which will be used to track how many times the state (and by proxy, the system) has been revived.